Chart Color Schemes

 Infrastructure

-Essendon (West) - Aberfeldie has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Essendon (West) - Aberfeldie has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified six projects likely impacting this region.
-Key projects include LUMA Sunshine North, Buckley Street Level Crossing Removal, Niddrie (Keilor Road) Activity Centre Structure Plan, and Airport Toyota Expansion.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects that could impact this region.
+Notable projects include LUMA Sunshine North, Buckley Street Level Crossing Removal, Maribyrnong River Master Plan Implementation, and Niddrie (Keilor Road) Activity Centre Structure Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.